red-gate/RedGate.Metrics/README.md

 We aim to use these metrics at Redgate to help us focus on measuring and improving what matters.

+If you'd like to know more, see our blog at [ingeniouslysimple.com](https://medium.com/ingeniouslysimple/learning-from-the-accelerate-four-key-metrics-91725675e30a).

 ![Sample HTML report](img/sample-report.png)

 ## Implementation